adon-cloudcannon/landing-page-test/src/collections/lessons/hugo-beginner-tutorial/using-data-with-hugo.md

     data in this Hugo tutorial.
 ---

-{% bookshop "markdown/youtube" id:"SrlKh5Teu6Q" title:"Hugo Data files" extend:true %}
+{% bookshop "markdown/youtube" id:"SrlKh5Teu6Q" title:"Hugo Data files" extend:false %}

 A data file in Hugo is sort of like a read-only database.
 The way it works is you can put JSON, CSV, YAML, XML, or TOML files in a directory called `data`, then access that data in a layout using `.Site.Data`.
 You can also download JSON or CSV files from an external source on build if you want to get fancy.